World Travel Chef

 This Bucharest restaurant meal was a special sampler of venison sausages, mici and pate.
 Pickles, a crisp green chilli and mustard complete the feast.

-You will see a lot of pickled vegetables, traditionally summer’s vegetable harvest had to be preserved for the harsh winters, you’ll still see that tradition in restaurants, markets and stores.
+You will see a lot of pickled vegetables, traditionally summer’s vegetable harvest had to be preserved for the harsh winters, you’ll still see that tradition in restaurants, markets and stores in Romania.

 Mustard is an art form in Romania, but don’t be surprised to also see tomato ketchup, either sweet (dulce) or picante.